 One of the reasons our customers love us is that we help them get the printed circuit boards they need quickly and cost effectively.
 Advanced Circuits offers multiple ways for you to send your Gerber Files to us for review.
-We’ll let you know of any potential manufacturability issues with the design before we produce your PCBs.
+We’ll let you know of any potential manufacturability issues with the design before we manufacture your PCBs.
 Our customers have told us that these review services have saved them time, and ultimately money, too, when ordering printed circuit boards.
 These services are an important part of our customer service commitment to you.

-We’ve created four ways to help you send your Gerber Files to us.
+We’ve created 4 ways to help you send your Gerber Files to us.
 You can use our FreeDFM Tool (details below), email, upload or FTP for sending us your files.
 If you have any questions, please contact us.

 The best way to submit your files is through our Design for Manufacturability (DFM) check web site FreeDFM.com.
 This method provides you with a review to insure that we have all of the files needed as well as an analysis of the design with feedback on 22 of the most common manufacturability issues.
 This service provides you with the following at no charge.